FreeRADIUS/eap-arpa/draft-dekok-emu-eap-arpa.md

 NOTE: the "arpa" domain is controlled by the IAB.
 Allocation of "eap.arpa" requires agreement from the IAB.

+## The realm field

+The sub-domain in realm is assigned via the EAP Provisioning Identifier Registry which is defined in [](#registry).
+The sub-domain MUST follow the domain name conventions specified in {{RFC1034}}.

+It is RECOMMENDED that the first sub-domain of "eap.arpa" use the EAP method name, as defined in the IANA Extensible Authentication Protocol (EAP) Registry, sub-table "Method Types".
+However, that registry does not follow the domain name conventions specified in {{RFC1034}}, so it is not possible to make a "one-to-one" mapping between the Method Type name and the subdomain.

+Where it is not possible to make a direct mapping between the EAP Method Type name (e.g. "TEAP"), and a sub-domain
+(e.g. "teap.eap.arpa"), the name used in the realm registry SHOULD be similar enough to allow the average reader to understand which EAP Method Type is being used.

+Additional sub-domains are permitted, which permit vendors and Service delivery organizations (SDOs) the ability to self-assign a delegated range of identifiers which cannot conflict with other identifiers.

+Any realm defined in this registry (e.g. "teap.eap.arpa") also implicitly defines a subdomain "v." (e.g. "v.teap.eap.arpa").
+Vendors can self-allocate within the "v." subdomain, using domains which they own.
+For example, 3GPP specifications could self-allocate and use the realm "3gpp.org.v.teap.arpa".

 ## The username field

+The username field is dependent on the EAP method being used for provisioning.
+For example, {{RFC9140}} uses the username "noob".
+Other EAP methods MAY omit the username as RECOMMENDED in {{RFC7542}}.
+The username of "anonymous" is NOT RECOMMENDED for specifications using this format, even though it is permitted by {{RFC7542}}.

-The username field is assigned via the EAP Provisioning Identifier Registry which is defined below.
-The registry can either hold a fixed string such as "noob", or a prefix such as "V-".
-Prefixes give vendors and Service delivery organizations (SDOs) the ability to self-assign a delegated range of identifiers which cannot conflict with other identifiers.
+The username field is assigned via the EAP Provisioning Identifier Registry which is defined in [](#registry).
+The username field MUST be either empty, or hold a fixed string such as "provisioning".

 The username field MUST NOT omitted.
 That is, "@eap.arpa" is not a valid identifier for the purposes of this specification.  {{RFC7542}}
 recommends omitting the username portion for user privacy.
-As user privacy is not needed here, the username field can be publicly visible.
+As the names are defined in public specifications, user privacy is not needed here, and the username field can be publicly visible.

 # Overview